JonasBaeumer/Learning/README.md

-# LeedCode
-Each class is a solution to a problem stated on LeedCode.
+# A repository to store all my learning projects